- Is a rare disorder in which abnormal blood cells and fibers build up in the bone marrow.

 - Stem cells form blood cells (white cells, red cells and platelets).

-- Red blood cells, which carry oxygen to the tissues
+- Red blood cells carry oxygen to the tissues.

-When the bone marrow is unable to make enough healthy blood cells, the result can be severe anemia, weakness, bone pain, fatigue and increased risk of infection or bleeding.
+- When the bone marrow is unable to make enough healthy red blood cells, anemia often results.
+Symptoms of anemia include fatigue, weakness and shortness of breath.

 - The abnormal growth of blood-forming cells can also take place outside of the bone marrow, called “extramedullary hematopoiesis,” in such organs as the liver, spleen, lungs, lymph nodes and spinal cord, causing swelling.